Women who breastfeed their babies and use marijuana should know the drug can stay in their breast milk for almost a week.

 In recent years, the use of marijuana has become more commonplace in society.

-A study published last year in the Journal of the American Medical Association found that marijuana use among pregnant women rose from about 4 percent in 2009 to 7 percent by 2016.
+A published last year in the Journal of the American Medical Association found that marijuana use among pregnant women rose from about 4 percent in 2009 to 7 percent by 2016.

 Currently, nine states and the District of Columbia allow for the purchase of marijuana for recreational use.